jsdotlua/react-lua/docs/api-reference/react.md

 end
 ```

-## React.Children
+## `React.Children`

 <a href='https://beta.reactjs.org/reference/react/Children' target="_blank"><img alt='React' src='../../images/reactjs.svg'/></a> <img alt='Deviation' src='../../images/deviation.svg'/>

 !!! warning
-	This field can often be confused with a Legacy Roact API ca	lled `Roact.Children`.
+	This field can often be confused with a Legacy Roact API called `Roact.Children`.
 In the legacy API, `Roact.Children` was a special opaque prop key that could be used to pass children through props tables.
-In Roact 17, the `children` string key is reserved and used instead.
-Learn more about how to migrate away from `Roact.Children` in the [migration guide](../migrating-from-1x/convert-legacy-conventions.md#reserved-keys).
+In React Lua, the `children` string key is reserved and used instead.
+Learn more about how to migrate away from `Roact.Children` in the [migration guide](../migrating-from-legacy/convert-legacy-conventions.md#reserved-keys).

 A collection of utilities for manipulating the children provided to a React component via `props.children` or `self.props.children`.
 The `children` property should always be used as an opaque data structure; manipulate it via `React.Children` utilities rather than accessing it directly.

 There are a few notable deviations:

 * React Children values with type "userdata" will be treated as nil in callbacks.
 This means that a `React.None` child passed to `React.Children.forEach` or `React.Children.map` will be treated the same as a nil value or boolean in the callbacks. `React.Children.count` will not include userdata children in the count.
 * The `context` argument for mapChildren is not passed to the callback.
-This is typically used to pass `this` in javascript, but does not have an equivalent in lua.
+This is typically used to pass `this` in javascript, but does not have an equivalent in Lua.
 * React Children utilities work with tables with string keys as well as arrays

-### React.Children.map
+### `React.Children.map`

 <a href='https://beta.reactjs.org/reference/react/Children#children-map' target="_blank"><img alt='React' src='../../images/reactjs.svg'/></a> <img alt='Aligned' src='../../images/aligned.svg'/>

 Use `React.Children.map` to transform each member child of the `children` property.